 The block of land we purchased in Mount Sheridan was part of a property development known as Forest Gardens, which contained many gardens and intertwining pathways.

-We designed and planned this house clear in my mind that it would be the last place I would live.
+We designed and planned this house clear in my mind that it would be perfect for someone with a spinal cord injury.
 We chose this site on Mount Sheridan that was well out of the storm surge area and not subject to sea level rise as climate change takes place.

 The RDLO position was re-advertised as we were planning to move to Mount Sheridan.
 Again I was granted an interview, and this time while I was not as brilliant in the interview, I was successful.
 There was some irony that I was appointed to a permanent part-time position based at James Cook University at the same time as our move back to the southside of Cairns.
 My new position was to assist people with disabilities in transitioning from school servicing all of the higher education sector.